 Sounds easy...but is never that easy.
 The trouble is, exercise tends to make us hungry, as our bodies start to crave the energy we have used up.

 Experts believe that more frequent exercising eventually resets your hunger signals.
 In the meantime, avoid snacking after exercise "Because you deserve it!"
-Bear in mind that even an intense workout lasting 45 minutes burns less than 100 extra calories, so don't negate all that hard work for one candy bar reward.
+Bear in mind that even an intense workout lasting 45 minutes burns less than 100 extra calories, so don't undo all that hard work with one candy bar.

 What You Eat And How You Eat: It Does Make A Difference